Robust Eigenvectors of Symmetric Tensors: Introduction

 \section{Introduction}

 With the rising demand for techniques to handle massive, high-dimensional datasets, many scientists have turned to finding adaptations of matrix algorithms to high-order arrays, known as tensors.
 The main obstacle is that determining quantities such as the rank, singular values, and eigenvalues~\cite{Hitchcock,LHLim,qi2005eigenvalues} of a general tensor is an NP-hard problem \cite{HL}.
-Nonetheless some heuristics have been proposed for computing such quantities~\cite{Anandkumar2014,pmlr-v40-Anandkumar15,KoBa09,shiftedPower,nie2014simax} and efficient algorithms exist for many families of tensors.
-For symmetric tensors efficient algorithms for decomposition exist in the low-rank case \cite{tensorTrains,Jennrich, kileel2021subspace}.
-Furthermore, the decomposition, approximations, eigenvectors, and algebraic characterization have been thoroughly studied in the special case of orthogonally decomposable tensors~\cite{Anandkumar2014,BDHR, kolda2015symmetric,li2018jacobi, MuHsuGoldfarb, Robeva}.
+Nonetheless some heuristics have been proposed for computing such quantities~\cite{Anandkumar2014,pmlr-v40-Anandkumar15,KoBa09,shiftedPower,nie2014simax} and efficient algorithms for tensor decomposition exist for many families of tensors (see, e.g., \cite{Jennrich,comon2009tensor,Sorber2013,kileel2021subspace}).
+Furthermore, the decomposition, approximations, eigenvectors, and algebraic characterization have been thoroughly studied in the special case of orthogonally decomposable tensors~\cite{Anandkumar2014,BDHR,tensorTrains,kolda2015symmetric,li2018jacobi,MuHsuGoldfarb,Robeva}.

 The computation of eigenvectors and singular vectors is particularly important because it is tightly linked to the best rank-one approximation problem \cite{chen2009simax}.
-A recurring tool that has been used in several of the works cited here is the \textit{tensor power method}~\cite{ZhaGol}, which generalizes the well-known matrix power method.
+A recurring tool that has been used in several of the works cited here is the \textit{tensor power method}~\cite{DeLathauwer1997,DeLathauwer1995,DeLathauwer2000,kofidis2002simax}, which generalizes the well-known matrix power method.
 For non-symmetric tensors, the tensor power method is globally convergent \cite{uschmajew2015pjo}, with speed of convergence established in \cite{hu2018convergence}.
-For the symmetric case, fewer results are available on the convergence of the power method; examples are known when the method does not converge at all \cite{chen2009simax,kofidis2002simax}.
+For the symmetric case, examples are known when the method does not converge at all \cite{chen2009simax,kofidis2002simax}; the convergence has been proven only for very special cases (e.g., orthogonally decomposable tensors, see \cite{ZhaGol} and \cite[Theorem 4.1]{Anandkumar2014}.)